MicrosoftDocs/architecture-center/docs/aws-professional/eks-to-aks/monitoring-content.md

 ### Amazon EKS control plane and cluster monitoring

 Amazon EKS integrates with [Amazon CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html) to provide logging and monitoring for the Amazon EKS control plane.
-This integration isn't enabled by default, but when configured it gathers logs on:
+This integration isn't enabled by default, but when configured, it gathers logs on:

 - API server and API calls.
 - Audit logs and user interactions.